 Gillian: Whoever said the human race is logical?

 Early on in the sequence at the hospital, McCoy comes across a woman in a bed receiving kidney dialysis.
 He remarks on the 'dark ages' of medicine he's in, then gives her a pill to take.
 Later, during their escape, an utterly baffled group of hospital staff are standing around the woman, now in a wheelchair and looking quite lively.
+If you listen to the doctors walking with her, the pill she took caused her to grow a brand new, fully functional kidney.
 The United Federation of Planets' medical science is amazing.

 After watching everyone else struggling, pulling favours, and outright bribing to get the supplies they need, Sulu just shows up flying a helicopter.
 One that he just learned to pilot that morning.
 No explanation given as to how he convinced owners to let him take it out.
 None needed, he's just that badass.